#RHOP Reunion: Here’s What Happened When Michael Darby Was Accused Of Gratuitously Groping MORE Men

 Unfortunately for the couple, however, the RHOP housewives still aren’t convinced and after chatting about Michael’s alleged actions all season, they rehashed things during the reunion.

 While Ashley tried to bring up her husband’s exoneration, the ladies noted that back in season one Michael was caught (red-handed, no pun) groping the butt of Katie Rost’s boo Andrew.
-Not only that, Robyn Dixon alleged that several RHOP producers accused Michel of touching them too.
+Not only that, Robyn Dixon alleged that several RHOP producers accused Michael of touching them too.

 “That same evening when he grabbed Andrew’s butt, we also were made aware that he grabbed a couple of our producers’ butts as well,” said Robyn.